 In the 50s, just as King/Federal/DeLuxe was one of the mainstays of the R&B music scene, Otis Williams & the Charms were one of the mainstays of DeLuxe.

 The story of the Charms goes back to around the fall of 1952.
 At that time, Bob Smith (tenor), Rolland Bradley (tenor), Joe Penn (baritone/tenor), and Richard Parker (bass) began singing together at Withrow High School in Cincinnati.
-In 1953, Otis Williams, another Withrow student (who mostly wanted to play football) began appearing with them as a fill-in member (their first appearance was singing an a cappella version of "Trees" in the Withrow Minstrels).
+In 1953, Otis Williams, Withrow football team star halfback, began appearing with them as a fill-in member (their first appearance was singing an a cappella version of "Trees" in the Withrow Minstrels).
 They were all around 16 at the time, and it was Williams who named the group "The Charms" (after the candy).

 In June of 1953, the Charms held their first session.
-The result was "Heaven Only Knows" and "Loving Baby," released in July, and reviewed on August 22 (both were rated "fair").
+The result, "Heaven Only Knows" and "Loving Baby", were released in July, and reviewed on August 22 (both were rated "fair").
 Other reviews that week went to the Diamonds' "Two Loves Have I," Memphis Slim's "The Come Back," Rudy Green's "Love Is A Pain," and the Marveleers' "For The Longest Time."

 When King decided to reactivate the DeLuxe label in September of 1953, the Charms were chosen to kick off the new 6000 series (with a reissue of the Rockin' sides).
 Rockin' Records itself was dissolved and Henry Stone became an executive at DeLuxe (in January 1955, the trades had a blurb saying that Henry Stone ran DeLuxe from Florida).